devaru-ai/disaggregated-inference-platform/README.md

 - Throughput remained healthy at 512-token contexts
 - Performance degraded sharply at 4096 tokens
 - At 8192 tokens, throughput collapsed to <1 tok/s

 This indicates that KV-cache capacity, rather than concurrency, becomes the dominant bottleneck for long-context serving.

+### 4. Model size accelerates KV cache exhaustion more than concurrency

+- At 4096-token context on a single A100, Qwen 1.5-14B saturates KV cache at concurrency 32 while Llama 3-8B doesn't saturate until concurrency 128, a 4× difference in effective serving headroom driven entirely by model size.
+- Beyond that threshold, throughput becomes insensitive to additional requests for both models, confirming KV cache capacity as the binding constraint at scale.

 ## Evaluated Architectures